adam-p/yesterday-i-learned/biology.md

+1. [Pheomelanin](https://en.wikipedia.org/wiki/Melanin#Pheomelanin) is responsible for the red hair colour.
+It is not as good as other types of melanin in UV blocking.
+1. White mushroom, brown mushroom, and portebello are all the same species, [*Agaricus bisporus*](https://en.wikipedia.org/wiki/Agaricus_bisporus), different in size and maturity.
+1. The [Gibbon](https://en.wikipedia.org/wiki/Gibbon) is the only lesser ape.
+Gibbons resemble monkeys, but are tailless (like great apes).
+1. [Cats can develop blindness on low taurine diets](https://vcahospitals.com/know-your-pet/taurine-in-cats) (such as dog food).
 1. When grass is first laid, its roots have not properly grown, and it must be watered once every day for a week.
 1. A notched tail flipper found on a lobster indicates [a breeding female][wikipedia].
 Researchers notch the tails, not the males, so there really wasn't much to be learnt here.
 1. Both infarction and infraction are words.
 Infraction (-frac-) means breakage.
 Infarction implies blockage.